Thyroid Cancer

 Thyroid cancer diagnosis involves imaging and tissue confirmation.

-The diagnostic process may include:
+The diagnosis process may include:

 • Physical examination of the neck